RustyStriker/bevy_physimple/GETTING_STARTED.md

             material : materials.add(Color::BLACK.into()),
             transform : Transform::from_xyz(150.0, -200.0, 0.0),
             ..Default::default()
-        })
-        .insert_bundle(StaticBundle {
+        }) // The sprite bundle already inserts the `Global/Transform` components .insert_bundle(StaticBundle {
-            marker : StaticBody,
-            shape : CollisionShape::Square(Square::size(Vec2::new(600.0, 30.0))),
+            marker : StaticBody, // This is an empty struct shape : CollisionShape::Square(Square::size(Vec2::new(600.0, 30.0))),
             coll_layer : CollisionLayer::default(),
         })
         ;

-    // And we gonna spawn a simple cube coms
+    // And we gonna spawn a simple cube using continuous collision coms
         .spawn_bundle(SpriteBundle {
             sprite : Sprite::new(Vec2::splat(35.0)),